Slevinski/slevinski.github.io/series/formal-signwriting/entries/rendering-formal-signwriting/essay.md

 Rendering becomes more interesting when signs are not isolated.

-A dedicated layout entry now defines vertical writing, horizontal writing, lane counts, centering strategy, and SW1-SW4 reading-level defaults.
+A dedicated layout entry defines vertical writing, horizontal writing, lane counts, centering strategy, and SW1-SW4 reading-level defaults.
 Rendering should use that layout model rather than redefining it inside the output layer.

 A real written passage requires: